 What car brands start with the letter E?

 The letter E is often found as the first letter of an automobile brand name.
 In this group, there are many modern automakers and those who have already completed their activities.
-The names of such brands as Egy-Tech (1997), Electra Meccanica (2015), Electric Raceabout (2009), Electrum (1998), Elfin (1957), Elio (2009), Englon (2010), Esemka (2007) and many others begin with this letter.
+The names of such brands as Egy-Tech (1997), Electra Meccanica (2015), Electric Raceabout (2009), Electrum (1998), Elfin (1957), Elio (2009), Englon (2010), Esemka (2007), and many others begin with this letter.

 Eicher Motors

-Indian multinational automobile company – Eicher Motors Limited has a rich history.
+Indian multinational automobile company Eicher Motors Limited has a rich history.
 The brand was founded in 1948.
 At that time, Goodearth was organized and engaged in selling tractors.
-On its basis, Eicher Tractor Corporation of India Private Ltd was founded in 1959.
-Since 1965, the brand has become fully owned by auctioneers from India.
+On this basis, Eicher Tractor Corporation of India Private Ltd was founded in 1959.
+Since 1965, the brand has been fully owned by auctioneers from India.
 In 2005, Eicher Motors Ltd sold its business.
 In 2008, VE Commercial Vehicles (VECV), a joint venture between EML and Volvo Group, was formed.
 Production is expanding to include buses, trucks, and auto components.

 Elemental Motor